-Send your resume and motivation letter to firstname.lastname@example.org.
-If you have any hardware project, source code, academic thesis, whitepaper, or anything else that is relevant and that you’re proud of, don’t hesitate send a to link to it as well.
+Apply here: Research Internship in the Security Domain.
+Include your resume, cover letter, and if you have any hardware project, source code, academic thesis, whitepaper, or anything else that is relevant and that you’re proud of, don’t hesitate send a to link to it as well.

 We are an equal opportunity employer, and do not discriminate based of race, nationality, gender identity, sexual orientation, disability status, veteran status, age, or any other legally applicable characteristics.
 Being a diverse, multi-national company is one of the things that makes us strong, and we don’t intend to change any time soon.